fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Linux installation
 ------------------

-Follow the instrunctions in this section to install Edge Data Store on Windows computers.
+Follow the instructions in this section to install Edge Data Store on Windows computers.

 1) Download the tar file from OSIsoft.
 2) Navigate to the directory in which the tar file was downloaded and enter the following command